PhantomCreation/wslave/README.md

 unless you have a very specific reason you'll never have to touch any WordPress control file; everything is done for you with the installed tool chain.

-Development server functionality is provided by Docker, so you don't need to install a ○amp stack on your machine.
+Development server functionality is provided by Docker, so you don't need to install a ○AMP stack on your machine.
 Rake tasks are provided for if you want to pull the database and files inserted into the installation [uploaded, attached, etc.] from the control panel within the development VM.
 Files pulled out of the VM can be set as seeds, and will be seeded to the live